ClarifiedSecurity/catapult/docs/03-template-requirements.md

 - `MaxAuthTries` set to `20` in `/etc/ssh/sshd_config` -- Same as with Windows.

 - `PermitRootLogin` set to `yes` in `/etc/ssh/sshd_config` -- Catapult needs to be able to login as root to the VMs the first time.
-After that Catapult can be used to crete new accounts and disable root login.
+After that Catapult can be used to create new accounts and disable root login.